kaushal/contextminer/README.md

 Installing ContextMiner
 -----------------------
+1. Unzip the downloaded file.
-1. Make sure you're connected to the Internet.
+2. Make sure you're connected to the Internet.
 2. Open a terminal (on a Mac, it's Applications->Utilities->Terminal).
-3. Type the following command and hit enter.
+3. Go to the location where you unzipped ContextMiner.
+Type the following command and hit enter.
 sudo bash install_cm

 It will ask for your administrative/root password.